 Even with COVID-19 still looming, now is a good time for parents to schedule back-to-school wellness exams and vaccinations.

-“Though we’re not exactly sure what the new school year will bring, it’s very important that everyone is prepared,” said Becky S. Carothers, M.D., pediatrician with Norton Children’s Medical Associates – Broadway.
+“Though we’re not exactly sure what the new school year will bring, it’s very important that everyone is prepared,” said Becky S. Carothers, M.D., pediatrician with Norton Children’s Medical Group – Broadway.
 “This especially includes making sure your child is up to date on their vaccines.”

 With pediatricians reporting that many children scheduled for vaccinations in the U.S. have missed them for COVID-19 pandemic-related reasons, Dr. Carothers reminded parents that it’s important to make sure children stay on their vaccine schedule.
 Without vaccinations, there is a risk of illnesses such as pertussis (whooping cough), hepatitis A and meningitis.